grame-cncm/faustdoc/mkdocs/docs/manual/deploying.md

 - `wasm-poly-ts` allows you to export a ready to use polyphonic MIDI controllable Web audio node.
 An example of HTML and JavaScript files demonstrate how the node can be loaded and activated.

-- `webaudiowasm-ts` allows you to export a ready to use Web audio node with a GUI.
+- `webaudiowasm-ts` allows you to export a ready to use Web audio node with a GUI, that can be installed as a [Progressive Web Application](https://en.wikipedia.org/wiki/Progressive_web_app).
 An example of HTML and JavaScript files demonstrate how the node can be loaded and activated.

-- `webaudiowasm-poly-ts` allows you to export a ready to use polyphonic MIDI controllable Web audio node with a GUI.
+- `webaudiowasm-poly-ts` allows you to export a ready to use polyphonic MIDI controllable Web audio node with a GUI, that can be installed as a [Progressive Web Application](https://en.wikipedia.org/wiki/Progressive_web_app).
 An example of HTML and JavaScript files demonstrate how the node can be loaded and activated.

 ## Exporting WAM 2.0 plugins